Nasrin-Rahimi/DataStructure-and-Algorithm/Helpers/ASCII-vs-Unicode.md

 Among these UTF-8 is the most popular as it used in over 90% of websites on the World Wide Web as well as on most modern Operating systems like Windows.

+The ASCII character set has just 128 different characters (standard english letters and punctuation), while Unicode has 110,000 (supporting several languages and some icons/symbols).

 ASCII Vs Unicode :
 Now that we have seen what ASCII and Unicode are, let’s go ahead and see how are they different from each other.